nassersaazi/bitcoin-notes/malleability.md

 ## Conclusion

-Although transaction malleablity might not have been subtle to the existence of Bitcoin ,the fixing it was crucial to the scaling of the Bitcoin network and for increasing the adoption of Bitcoin worldwide.
-Segwit included a lot of improvements to Bitcoin ,and fixing transaction malleability was just one of those improvements.
+Although transaction malleablity might not have been a critical existential threat  to Bitcoin, fixing it was crucial to the scaling of the Bitcoin network and for increasing the adoption of Bitcoin worldwide.
+Segwit included a lot of improvements to Bitcoin, and fixing transaction malleability was just one of them.

 ## References